Exercises To Avoid Knee Pain

 It’s no secret that implementing exercise in your routine can lead to several personal benefits.
 And while it can be difficult to perform exercises with knee pain, it doesn’t mean that you have to give up cardio.

 Knee pain can occur to anyone.
 The Mayo Clinic reports that knee pain can be caused by injury, arthritis, or infections.
-Individuals with knee pain have general pain when standing, moving your knee, or visible swelling.
+Individuals with knee pain have general pain while standing and moving.
 Knee pain has also been a major inhibitor for anyone who wants to exercise.

 Note: We recommend that you consult your primary care physician before attempting any of these exercises.
 Cases of knee pain vary by individuals, so you should consult with your doctor to find the right plan for you.

 Machine-assisted exercises can help reduce impact on knees.
-Machines like the Upright Row-N-Ride Bike can help you target muscles in your legs without putting strain on your knees—along with upper-body benefits.
+Equipment like the Upright Row-N-Ride Bike can help you target muscles in your legs without putting strain on your knees—along with upper-body benefits.

 Compared to walking or running, bikes don’t put as much pressure on your knees.
 In fact, it can help strengthen the muscles around your knees.
 When you ride a bike, force is evenly distributed throughout your leg when you push down.
 Exercises can include both indoor and outdoor cycling.
-Interest in what you can cycle?
+Interested in different cycling exercises?
 Here is one that you can perform on a cycle bike.

 One of the best ways to reduce ground impact on knees is to keep your exercise constrained to a controlled space.
 This machine will allow you to pace your step and push against hydraulic cylinders instead of pushing your weight on the ground when you walk.